zhangusc/github-demo/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Environment**
  - OS: [Windows, macOS]